 dbstop if caught error MATLAB:ls:InputsMustBeStrings

 You can set multiple breakpoints in a line of MATLAB code that contains anonymous functions.
-For example, you can set a breakpoint for the line itself, where MATLAB software pauses at the start of the line.
-Or, alternatively, you can set a breakpoint for each anonymous function in the line.
+You can set a breakpoint for the line itself and for each anonymous function in the line.

-To view information about all the breakpoints on a line, hover your pointer on the breakpoint icon.
+To view information about all the breakpoints on a line, place your cursor on the breakpoint icon.
 A tooltip appears with available information.
-For example, in this code, line 5 contains two anonymous functions, with a breakpoint at each one.
-The tooltip tells us that both breakpoints are enabled.
+For example, in this code, line seven contains two anonymous functions, with a breakpoint at each one.

 When you set a breakpoint in an anonymous function, MATLAB pauses when the anonymous function is called.
-A green arrow shows
+The line highlighted in

-where the code defines the anonymous function.
-A white arrow shows where the code
+green is where the code defines the anonymous function.
+The line highlighted in gray

 Breakpoints are invalid for these reasons:

 You can disable selected breakpoints so that your program temporarily ignores them and runs uninterrupted.
-For example, you might disable a breakpoint after you think you identified and corrected a problem, or if you are using conditional breakpoints.
+For example, you might disable a breakpoint after you think you identified and corrected an issue or if you are using conditional breakpoints.

 To disable a breakpoint, right-click the breakpoint icon, and select Disable Breakpoint from the context menu.

-X appears through the breakpoint icon to indicate that it is
+The breakpoint becomes light gray to indicate that it is disabled.

 To reenable a breakpoint, right-click the breakpoint icon and select Enable Breakpoint from the context menu.

-To enable or disable all breakpoints in the file, select Enable All in File or Disable All in File.
-These options are only available if there is at least one breakpoint to enable or disable.
+To enable or disable all breakpoints in the file, right-click the gray area to the left of an executable line and select Enable All Breakpoints in File or Disable All Breakpoints in File.
+These options are available only if there is at least one breakpoint to enable or disable.

 All breakpoints remain in a file until you clear (remove) them or until they are cleared automatically at the end of your MATLAB session.

-breakpoint at line 6 in a file called
+clear the breakpoint at line six in a file called

 dbclear in myprogram at 6